Lab-of-Adaptive-Immunity/dia/README.md

 ></sup>
 <br/>

+## Requirements
+Running the code requires R version 4.2.1 and higher.
+Specific package versions might be necessary.
+For more instructions, please take a look at the SessionInfo included in each analysis file.

 The functions and libraries needed for running the analysis are specified in the following file:
 * diabetes_analysis_v07.R

+## Instructions
+For running the code, please clone the repository and download the preprocessed data deposited on Zenodo: [DOI: 10.5281/zenodo.14222418](https://zenodo.org/records/14222418).
+After the download completes, data files should be placed in the folder `data` of the cloned repository following the structure specified on Zenodo, i.e. initial files should be placed in the `init` and processed files should be placed in the `processed` folder.

 The analysis contains 23 parts:
 * 01_Cohort_characterization.ipynb